useblocks/sphinx-needs/docs/contributing.rst

 Structure of the extension's logic
 ----------------------------------

-The following is an outline of the build events which this extension adds to the Sphinx build process:
+The following is an outline of the build events which this extension adds to the :ref:`Sphinx build process <events>`:

 #.
 After configuration has been initialised (``config-inited`` event):